rberger997/beautiful-jekyll/_posts/2018-07-30-cfb-project.md

 Looking at the table, it's pretty clear that the schools with higher recruiting class averages at the top of the table have a lot more success than those further down.
 Alabama is the clear leader in both recruiting and wins as they averaged 12.5(!) wins per year on an average recruiting rating of 303.7.
 This has led to a decade of dominance as the Crimson Tide have appeared in all four College Football Playoffs, six national championship games, and have taken home the trophy as national champs five times.

+Additionally, 11 of the top 12 teams in recruiting average have played in at least one championship game during this time.
+The one exception, USC, has been in a coaching carousel for several years as a result of its failure to meet these expectations.

-Looking at the table more broadly, the average wins per year typically decreases as you move down.
+Looking more broadly, the average wins per year typically decreases as you move down the table.
 We can see this by looking at the average annual win totals for descending groups of 25 schools:

 * 1-25: 8.72
 * 26-50: 7.3